 Contraindications to lidocaine must be excluded before intramuscular injection of ceftriaxone when lidocaine solution is used as a solvent (see section 4.4).
-See information in the Summary of Product Characteristics of lidocaine, especially contraindications.

 Ceftriaxone solutions containing lidocaine should never be administered intravenously.

-4.4 Special warnings and precautions for use
+4.4 Special warnings and precautions for use Hypersensitivity reactions

-Hypersensitivity reactions